Codex pet generator prompt

 What should a hatch-pet prompt include?

 A good hatch-pet prompt should name the subject, kind, visual style, mood, and key readable details.
-It should also ask for the shared Codex pet atlas animations so the output covers idle, running, waving, jumping, failed, waiting, and review states.
+It should also tell the AI to verify that hatch-pet is installed, run the full workflow, generate the base pet plus atlas rows, finalize the package, and report verification results.

 Should I describe every animation frame?